netscaler/netscaler-k8s-ingress-controller/docs/rewrite-responder-policy.md

 In these sections, you need to use the [CRD attributes](#crd-attributes) provided for respective policy configuration (rewrite or responder) to define the policy.

-Also, in the `spec` you need to inculde a `rewrite-policies` section to specify the service or services to which the policy needs to be applied.
+Also, in the `spec` you need to include a `rewrite-policies` section to specify the service or services to which the policy needs to be applied.
 For more information, see [Examples](#examples).

 After you deploy the `.yaml` file, the Citrix Ingress Controller (CIC) applies the policy configuration on the Ingress Citrix ADC device.